fpga-logi/logi-tools/README.md

 Logi-tools
 ==========

-Software tools (video stream and other), host specific code is in the rpi and beaglebone directories
+Software tools (loader, libraries) to be installed on the host platform (logipi/logibone).